JuliaDiff/SparseDiffTools.jl/README.md

 of the Jacobian.
 The second argument is the optional choice of coloring algorithm.
-It will default to a greedy distance 1 coloring, though if your special matrix type has more information, like is a `Tridiagonal` or `BlockBandedMatrix`, the color vector will be analytically calculated instead.
+It will default to a greedy distance 1 coloring, though if your special matrix type has more information, like is a `Tridiagonal` or `BlockBandedMatrix`, the colorvec vector will be analytically calculated instead.
 The keyword argument `partition_by_rows` allows you to partition the Jacobian on the basis of rows instead of columns and generate a corresponding coloring vector which can be used for reverse-mode AD.
 Default value is false.

-The result is a vector which assigns a color to each column (or row) of the matrix.
+The result is a vector which assigns a colorvec to each column (or row) of the matrix.

-### Color-Assisted Differentiation
+### Colorvec-Assisted Differentiation

-Color-assisted differentiation for numerical differentiation is provided by DiffEqDiffTools.jl and for automatic differentiation is provided by ForwardDiff.jl.
+Colorvec-assisted differentiation for numerical differentiation is provided by DiffEqDiffTools.jl and for automatic differentiation is provided by ForwardDiff.jl.

-For DiffEqDiffTools.jl, one simply has to use the provided `color` keyword argument.
+For DiffEqDiffTools.jl, one simply has to use the provided `colorvec` keyword argument.
 See [the DiffEqDiffTools Jacobian documentation](https://github.com/JuliaDiffEq/DiffEqDiffTools.jl#jacobians) for more details.

-For forward-mode automatic differentiation, use of a color vector is provided by the following function:
+For forward-mode automatic differentiation, use of a colorvec vector is provided by the following function:

 ```julia